 Boston Campus at The Skating Club of Boston, 1240 Soldiers Field Road, Boston

-Therapeutic Skating is a unique program providing children and young adults with disabilities access to the sport of figure skating by offering them an opportunity to participate in a specialized skating experience.
+Therapeutic Skating is a unique program providing children with disabilities access to the sport of figure skating by offering them an opportunity to participate in a specialized skating experience.

 Coaches & Instructors

-Students receive 40 minutes of individualized instruction from certified U.S. Figure Skating and Professional Skating Association skating instructors.
-Therapeutic Skating instructors are current competitive skaters with regional and national competitive skating experience, as well as highly qualified basic skills coaches in the the field.
+Students receive 40 minutes of individualized instruction from our volunteer instructors.
+Therapeutic Skating instructors are current competitive skaters with regional and national competitive skating experience, highly qualified basic skills coaches are teaching assistants, and active adult skaters at the Club.

-The Program Director, coaches, and instructors work closely with each child to determine the best setting for them.
+The Program Director, volunteer coordinator, volunteers, and instructors work closely with each child to tailor their individual instructional needs.
 Typically new students begin their lessons with an instructor during a one-on-one session.
 However, over time, the program can help students develop social skills that encourage them to move into small group instruction which consist of one coach and a maximum of 3 students.

 For many skaters, there have been amazing transformations week to week, and session to session.
 Not only have they gained skating skills, they have also developed and progressed socially — improving in basic social skills and building self-confidence that transfers to their daily lives.